Motorcyclist killed in I-5 crash near Tacoma, DUI suspected

 After hitting the motorcyclist, investigators believe the driver then attempted to change lanes and hit another vehicle traveling south on I-5, Batiste said.
 The driver of that vehicle suffered non-life-threatening injuries.

-All lanes of southbound I-5 in the area were still closed at 8 p.m. and traffic was being rerouted.
+All lanes of southbound I-5 in the area were closed for several hours and traffic was rerouted.
+The interstate reopened at about 10 p.m.